-We seek an increase in early detection through support for self exams and annual clinical exams.
-By providing important medical information and a safe community for young women, we believe that Keesha’s story will impact others to be proactive and knowledgeable about their own health and advocacy.
+We seek to increase early detection of breast cancer through support for self exams and annual clinical exams.
+By providing important medical information and a safe community for young women, we believe that Keesha’s story will impact others to be proactive and knowledgeable about their health and advocacy.

 Keesha's parents, Bob and Susan Furniss, launched the nonprofit to increase conversations about this often silent killer.
 The journey began when Bob wrote an op-ed article admonishing dads to #AskHer for the Commercial Appeal during Breast Cancer Awareness Month in October 2018.
 When the post went viral we knew we had the basis of a nonprofit.